 More on Immigration

-(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) released the following statement on the fifth anniversary of the Deferred Action for Childhood Arrivals (DACA) program, established by President Barack Obama:
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) issued the following statement on the Trump administration’s continued trauma-inflicting policy of forcibly separating immigrant children from their parents at the border: